dianamarin93/1.-Hamburger/README.md

 # 1.-Hamburger
-This project contain: button & hamburger icon,  menu, animation and when we click on the button, it switches.
+This project contains: button & hamburger icon,  menu, animation and when we click on the button, it switches.